rdsubhas/ruby-deploy-kickstart/README.md

 # Ruby (and Rails) Depoyment Kickstart

 A template for deploying Ruby and Rails applications.

 Copy this over to your project, and modify to fit.

+Read the [blog post](https://medium.com/@rdsubhas/36d7ab726d99) for more details.

 ## Development